-However, even though we already have experience in implementing commercial real estate projects, such as Metro, Auchan and our last project shopping centre Forum Lviv which we completed in partnership with Multi Corporation with a loan from the European Bank for Reconstruction and Development (EBRD), we clearly understand that for such a complex project we, as local partner, need to have powerful equity partner and international developer beside us.
+However, even though we already have experience in implementing commercial real estate projects, such as Metro, Auchan and our last project shopping centre Forum Lviv which we completed in partnership with Multi Corporation with a loan from the European Bank for Reconstruction and Development (EBRD), we clearly understand that for such a complex project we, as local partner, need to have a powerful equity partner and an international developer beside us.

 At the moment we already have preliminary consent from a large European institutional bank which will finance 50 per cent of the project’s value.
 We have also completed the process of land allocation and have started the process of design, and we are looking for the right partner.